 - Buyer’s purchase of the wholesaler’s contract with the buyer.
 The buyer pays the wholesaler when the buyer assumes the legal rights of sales contract, or

 - The closing of the transaction between seller and buyer.
 When funds and title of the property changes hands, the wholesaler receives his fee.

 Most investors prefer the latter stage to limit their expenses until the closing of the final sale.
-But wholesalers should always collect a deposit from the investor, to cover their own deposit and other costs in case the investor proves unable to settle.
+But wholesalers should always collect a deposit from the investor, to cover their own earnest money deposit and other costs in case the investor proves unable to settle.

 How Should I Take My Fee?

 Decisions about the nature and timing of a wholesaler’s profit (or fee) generally depend on the regulation of real estate transactions in the state where the property is transferred.
 Common methods include: